 In the period in question, the companies in the sample reported 1,179 innovation outputs (new products and processes) resulting from internal R&D, which are referred to as exclusive products, and 236 innovation outputs resulting from external R&D invested in collaborative processes, which are referred to as collaborative products.
 Although the share of innovation outputs resulting from collaborations is relatively small compared to the total, they are likely to be very significant outputs in terms of revenue.
 The findings from the analysis presented in the next section shows that the impact of the collaborations on the firm's income is highly significant.

 In order to examine whether and to what extent the phenomenon of synergy contributes to increasing innovation outputs, we examined the difference in the amount of innovation outputs between companies conducting collaborations with those that did not.
 Companies that did not have any innovative outputs during the period for which the data were collected (2010-2013) were omitted from the analysis, as were companies with extremely high levels of output (≥100 innovative outputs per company), in order to moderate the results and so that the study would represent the most common circumstances.
 This analysis included 169 firms from the entire sample (The findings presented in Table 1).

+(Table 1 here)